 - A 7 year boy on his way home from school was struck and dragged by a City garbage truck making a “T turn” at a 4 way stop.
 He suffered massive internal injuries and the amputation of one leg.
 By the time of trial he had undergone 50 surgeries, and was expected to undergo many more in the near future.
 His past, recoverable medical expenses were $3.2M, and his life care plan was valued at $16M.
 Assuming the defense of the eve of trial Rick was able to arrange a $18.5M settlement.

 - A 31 year old woman was shot in the face with a gun-powder charged pepper spray device – at point blank range – during a DUI stop.
 She was permanently blinded in both eyes, and the officer is facing criminal charges.
 7 members of her immediate family witnessed the shooting and filed bystander claims.
 As lead defense counsel Rick was able to secure a settlement with all 8 plaintiffs for $18.5M.
-A cross-claim for products liability is pending against the manufacturing chain.

 - A 27 year old man was shot in the head by a Sheriff’s Deputy during a search.
 He was rendered a quadriplegic, and his life care plan was valued at $5.7M.
 He was not criminally prosecuted.
 Acting solely as the re-insurer’s negotiator, Rick was able to secure an agreement with plaintiff’s prestigious civil rights attorney to settle for $4.5M.
-The insured would not consent to that settlement and insisted on proceeding to trial, where a judgment of $7.1M was entered.
-Rick was then able to claw back $200K and the matter settled for $6.9M, below the point of attachment.
+The County would not consent to that settlement and insisted on proceeding to trial, where a judgment of $7.1M was entered.
+Rick was then able to claw back $200K and the matter settled for $6.9M, below the re-insurer’s point of attachment.

-- The insured County contracted with a third-party for jailhouse medical care.
+- The County contracted with a third-party for jailhouse medical care.
 The third-party’s carrier denied the County’s tender.
 At mediation, acting as the re-insurer’s negotiator, Rick struck an agreement whereby the carrier would treat the County as an additional insured.
 The County settled the wrongful death claim brought by the decedent’s minor son for $1M.
 The carrier subsequently settled out “the largest civil rights claim in California history” brought by the remaining family matters at no expense to the re-insurer.